aaronmunsters/WebTechProject/README.md

 ## Manual

-This project uses docker and docker-compose.
+This package uses docker and docker-compose.
 It consists of two docker containers, one containing the node server and one containing the mysql database.
 A connection will be established between these two containers, also the actual data the mysql container stores will be saved on the host such that the database is persistent.